-As at December 31, 2023, the Company has not generated revenues from operations and has an accumulated deficit of \$42.8 million (2022 - \$33.7 million) including a net loss and comprehensive loss of \$9.0 million (2022 - \$6.9 million) as at and for the year ended December 31, 2023.
-The Company's ability to continue as a going concern is dependent upon its ability to raise equity financing to evaluate and confirm the economics of using Direct Lithium Extraction ("DLE") technology in its upcoming Pre-Feasibility Study and move towards commercial production of battery grade Lithium Hydroxide Monohydrate ("LHM").
+As at December 31, 2024, the Company has not generated revenues from operations and has an accumulated deficit of \$52.5 million (2023 - \$42.8 million) including a net loss and comprehensive loss of \$9.7 million (2023 - \$9.0 million) as at and for the year ended December 31, 2024.
+The Company's ability to continue as a going concern is dependent upon its ability to raise equity financing to progress its upcoming demonstration facility, feasibility study, and move towards a commercial lithium project.